 - When only considering the raw numbers, they are noticeably weaker than the above mid-range PCs, when at the start of the previous gen you needed a top of the line PC just to have a slight advantage.

 - When rumors surfaced that the new consoles were going to be built using AMD APUs, it didn't help much since the PC gaming community considers these low tier.

 - The announcement of the Playstation 4's specs caused many PC gamers to scoff at it, stating that the console will quickly be outclassed by a more powerful PC.
 It also did not help that developer Linus Blomberg openly stated that the Playstation 4 would outperform most PCs for years.
-Most people found the statement hilarious.

-.
-Possible explanations range from PC re-gaining enough ground to be relevant again, to rising costs of game development necessitating for the game to be on as many platforms as possible without breaking "exclusivity", to Sony and Microsoft not caring as long the games do not appear on the competitor's console.
+2015 and onward also saw the increasing number of games announced exclusively for one console AND PC, most commonly timed-exclusive PS4 and later PC combo, even when the console makers fund the game like in case of Street Fighter V. Possible explanations range from PC re-gaining enough ground to be relevant again, to rising costs of game development necessitating for the game to be on as many platforms as possible without breaking "exclusivity", to Sony and Microsoft not caring as long the games do not appear on the competitor's console.